 Anyone reaching the summit of Great Gable will have seen the memorial plaque affixed to the summit outcrop.
 It is here on Remembrance Sunday in November that the Fell and Rock Climbing Club holds a service to its members and others who have perished in conflicts around the world.
 Even in the foulest conditions November can throw down upon them hundreds of people gather, whether club members or not, climbing from all directions to the memorial on the summit to pay their respects.
 Even outwith the service it has a poignant setting.

 In the grounds of St Olaf's, beside the lane to Sty Head, amongst those of from the local communities, are head stones recording the passing of a few of those folk who have perished on the fells.
 A reminder if any is needed of the seriousness of the surrounding beauty.

-The parking at Wasdale Head village green is currently free although this may change in 2014.
+The parking at Wasdale Head village green is currently free.

 If you need accommodation we have details of 12 properties offering rooms near the start of this walk.
 Here are some examples: